JosePedroDias/level1/README.md

 * add modify method (or extend search) to allow changing/deleting a subset of the items

 * add sort/pagination, caching the overall query result

+* support an optional access control function to tweak which http requests are authorized to do which operations

 * expose the on events on http via socket.io